Responsible Business - Let's take responsibility

 - Fair trade coffee is served in the meeting rooms and Grab 'n Run breakfast area.

-- "Well water" is served during breakfast, via Room Service and provided as amenity.
-"Drinking well water will not only quench your own thirst, it will quench someone else's."
-The sales helps Simavi build wells in Africa.
+- "Well water" is served during breakfast and via Room Service and is provided as an amenity.
+The sales help Simavi build wells in Africa.

 How can guests help?